 Integrated M.Sc. /Ph.D.
 Biotechnology: Admission is based on an entrance examination and interview conducted by the department.
-The question paper will carry 75 objective type questions (75 marks) at degree standard questions drawn from Mathematics, Physics, Chemistry, Biology and quantitative aptitude.
-Questions are graduation (B.Sc) level.
-Based on the order of merit in the written examination, the candidates will be called for an interview (25 marks).
+The question paper will carry 75 objective type questions (75 marks) based on BSc level standards and will be chosen to test knowledge pertaining to Mathematics, Physics, Chemistry, Biology and quantitative aptitude.
+The candidates will be called for an interview (25 marks) in their order of merit based on the entrance examination.

 Ph.D.
-Biotechnology: Admission is based on the interview conducted by the department for the candidates who are qualified in the NET examination (under Junior Research Fellowship category only) conducted by the CSIR/UGC or ICMR or DBT.
+Biotechnology: Admission to PhD Biotechnology should be through an entrance examination followed by interview.
+The question paper for the entrance examination will comprise of multiple choice questions based on general sciences aptitude plus analytical skills (25 marks) and Biotechnology (50 marks).
+JRF qualified candidates who passed the NET examination (under Junior Research Fellowship category only) conducted by the CSIR/UGC or ICMR or DBT can directly attend the interview.